Azure/azure-linux-extensions/DSC/README.md

 ## 2. Deploying the Extension to a VM

-You can deploy it using Azure CLI and Azure PowerShell.
+You can deploy it using Azure CLI, Azure PowerShell and ARM template.

 ### 2.1.
 Using [**Azure CLI**][azure-cli]
 Before deploying DSCForLinux Extension, you should configure your `public.json` and `protected.json`, according to the different scenarios in section 3.